MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

     gtdbtk -h
 ```

 And then actually run the program with few selected MAGs.
 The MAG sequences should all be in one folder.
-You can either copy the genomes in this folder or make softlinks to them.
+You can either copy the genomes in this folder.

 ``` bash
 singularity exec --bind $GTDBTK_DATA_PATH:$GTDBTK_DATA_PATH,$PWD:$PWD,$TMPDIR:/tmp \